 Virsec’s Mamidi adds, “Enterprises must find ways to audit processes and vendors, and maintain reasonable security oversight, even if that makes the [development] process a bit less convenient.”

-The same general rules of security apply whether your company uses traditional development tools or a right low-code/no-code platform.
-The article concludes that it’s vital that organizations have someone focused on security.
+The same general rules of security apply whether your company uses traditional development tools or a solid low code/ no code platform.
+The article concludes that it’s vital for organizations to have someone focused on security.
 It quotes Jason Kent, hacker in residence at Cequent, saying “The most successful organizations that I see have an application security architect — somebody with a foot in security and a foot in development.
-They can more easily identify and define the kinds of controls that you need to make low-code/no-code environments secure and still collaborative."
+They can more easily identify and define the kinds of controls that you need to make low code/ no code environments secure and still collaborative."

-Alpha TransForm (for non-developers) and Alpha Anywhere (for developers) are no-code/low-code tools that include the highest levels of enterprise security.
+Build apps for free with either Alpha TransForm (for non-developers) or Alpha Anywhere (for developers) are no-code/low-code tools that include the highest levels of enterprise security.
+Alpha TransForm lets anyone build data collection apps with built-in dashboards.
 Alpha Anywhere has the unique ability to rapidly create mobile-optimized forms and field apps that can easily access and integrate with any database or web service and can exploit built-in role-based security or robust offline functionality.
-Alpha TransForm and Alpha Anywhere can work independently or together as a single platform and are well-suited for both IT, citizen developers and other staff.
-Alpha TransForm helps business users craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture.
-Learn more take a free trial for 30 days.
+The products can work independently or together as a single platform and are well-suited for both IT, citizen developers and other staff.
+Contact Us for more information.

 Further Reading: